TaceoLabs/zkllvm-mlir-assigner/README.md

 ### Build on Ubuntu 22.04

-We stress again that the preferred approach is to use the `nix` devshell.
+We stress again to use the preferred approach, the `nix` devshell.
 If you still want to built on your native machine, follow these steps.

 1. Download the source: